bileamScheuvens/HiddenCostReport/report/presentation.md

 ![bg right size:cover](res/trade.png)
 * price is a bad measure of value to society
     * unfair distribution
-    * planned obsolescene
+    * planned obsolescence
+    * ecological disaster
 * the economy is reward hacking
+* can we do better?

 <!--
 - since barter days, price reflects value
 - limited in scope
-- subject to loopholes
 - rules are uneven globally

 - target is a bad measure
+- we want best, not loopholes
+- alternatives failed

 -->